georgeflanagin/usersetup/README.md

 ## Some important things to know:

-[1] There is no requirement to use a key that is from an existing `.ssh` directory.
+[1] There is no requirement to use a key that is from an existing `.ssh` directory, and there is no need to give the key file[s] restricted permissions.
+The new `~/.ssh/authorized_keys` file will be given the correct permissions by the `usersetup` program.

 [2] More than one key can be added.
 The program takes all the filenames alleged to contain keys, concatenates them into a secure temporary file, and copies the local file to `~/.ssh/authorized_keys` on the remote computer.
 The temporary file is removed by the OS when the file is closed.

 [3] The user need not exist on localhost.